 Building Stronger Communities Through Schools

 When Maria* entered Hancock High School she was shy and troubled.
 A first generation American, both she and her single mother were just beginning to settle into a new culture and a new community.
 Maria was often bullied and struggled with depression.
 She was eventually introduced to Youth Guidance’s Community & Afterschool Program (CAP).
 Working with a highly trained Resource Coordinator, Maria began to expand socially and became involved in group activities.
 Her self-confidence and leadership skills grew and she improved her ability to socialize, present in groups and make new friends.
-She also received academic support, and at the encouragement of Youth Guidance staff she applied for and was accepted to DePaul University for the Fall 2015 semester.
+She also received academic support, and at the encouragement of Youth Guidance staff she applied for and was accepted to DePaul University.
 Through CAP, Maria found her voice—and her way.

 At Youth Guidance, we are committed to cultural competency and creating authentic partnerships with students through community school outreach.
 Youth are encouraged to build upon their own inner strengths and abilities to achieve their dreams.
 Often, they begin to see their future with new eyes.
 Through fun opportunities for growth, social-emotional support and adult guidance, youth like Maria learn to trust new experiences and embrace life’s possibilities.